kinshuk-h/ModesOfOperation/README.md

 ## Usage:

 The following files & tools are provided for testing and working with the modules:
-- `demo.py`: Provides a demonstration of the working of the modes of operations, with simple visualizations of the step-by-step procedure.
+- `main.py`: Provides a demonstration of the working of the modes of operations, with simple visualizations of the step-by-step procedure.
-- `main.py`: Provides a driver script to run the various modes of operation over input data.
 - `crypt.py`: Command-line script to encrypt files and/or input data using various ciphers and modes of operations.